Mexico and California: Opportunities for cleaner energy cooperation

 Speaking to an audience of policymakers, USC students and alumni in Sacramento, the USC Price School of Public Policy hosted a lively panel discussion at a forum titled “Cross-Border Renewable Energy Collaboration: Mexico and California’s Shared Future.”

-Moderator Adam Rose, USC Price research and fellow of the Schwarzenegger Institute on State and Global Policy, noted the importance of the topic.
+Moderator Adam Rose, USC Price research professor and fellow of the Schwarzenegger Institute on State and Global Policy, noted the importance of the topic.
 “Given that renewables are generally in infinite supply where they exist, it is more a matter of when, rather than if, they will replace fossil fuels,” he said.

 One of the questions posed during the forum was how Mexico and California could collaborate to facilitate the production of renewable energy.
 Panelist Juan Rosellón, Fulbright-García Robles Scholar at USC Price and professor of economics at CIDE (Mexico City), mentioned that, “Cooperation between Mexico and the United States, so as to integrate cross-border power exchange and system operation, can only lead to mutual social-welfare gains and ensure the security of energy supply in both countries.”